awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.FastDDL.md

 + **`col_name` — **The name of the column to be added\.
 + **`col_definition` — **The definition of the column to be added\.
 **Note**
 You must specify a nullable column definition without a default value\.
-Otherwise, fast DDL isn't used\.
+Otherwise, Fast DDL isn't used\.

 ### Fast DDL examples<a name="AuroraMySQL.FastDDL.Examples"></a>

- The following examples demonstrate the speedup from fast DDL operations\.
-The first SQL example runs `ALTER TABLE` statements on a large table without using fast DDL\.
+ The following examples demonstrate the speedup from Fast DDL operations\.
+The first SQL example runs `ALTER TABLE` statements on a large table without using Fast DDL\.
 This operation takes substantial time\.
-A CLI example shows how to enable fast DDL for the cluster\.
+A CLI example shows how to enable Fast DDL for the cluster\.
 Then another SQL example runs the same `ALTER TABLE` statements on an identical table\.
-With fast DDL enabled, the operation is very fast\.
+With Fast DDL enabled, the operation is very fast\.

  This example uses the `ORDERS` table from the TPC\-H benchmark, containing 150 million rows\.
-This cluster intentionally uses a relatively small instance class, to demonstrate how long `ALTER TABLE` statements can take when you can't use fast DDL\.
+This cluster intentionally uses a relatively small instance class, to demonstrate how long `ALTER TABLE` statements can take when you can't use Fast DDL\.
 The example creates a clone of the original table containing identical data\.
-Checking the `aurora_lab_mode` setting confirms that the cluster can't use fast DDL, because lab mode isn't enabled\.
+Checking the `aurora_lab_mode` setting confirms that the cluster can't use Fast DDL, because lab mode isn't enabled\.
 Then `ALTER TABLE ADD COLUMN` statements take substantial time to add new columns at the end of the table\.

 ```
 mysql> create table orders_regular_ddl like orders;